puppetlabs/puppet-docs/source/pe/3.1/orchestration_adding_actions.markdown

 ### Step 3: Put Files in Place

-First, set file defaults: all of these files should be owned by root and only writable by root (or the Administrators user, on Windows).
+First, set file defaults: all of these files should be owned by root and only writable by root (or the Administrators user on Windows).
 The `pe_mcollective` module has helpful variables for setting these:

 {% highlight ruby %}
     File {